FrontendMasters/intro-to-graphql/README.md

 * [Apollo](https://www.apollographql.com/docs/apollo-server/)
 * [GraphQL](https://graphql.org/)

+## Dependencies

+For this project, the recommended node version is v8.
+You can use [nvm](https://github.com/nvm-sh/nvm) to install it by running `nvm install 8` and then `nvm use` since we provided a `.nvmrc` for this repository.
+This will prevent errors when installing this project dependencies.

 ## Course
 This course has two parts, slides and excercises.
 The slides describe the excerices in detail.
 Each excercise has a starting branch and solution branch.
 Example `lesson-1` and `lesson-1-solution`.
 ## Excercises